PREMIERES:

 Jim also sent copies of the Sonata for 4 Horns to the ‘Vienna Horn Quartet’ and got this reply:

-The Vienna Horn Association subsequently commissioned a Suite for 6 Horns and a Sonata for Horn & Piano from Andrew (I write about this later in my blog post entitled ‘The Premiere Performances of Works for Solo Oboe, Clarinet, Horn & Trumpet with Piano’) and in February 2001 they made recordings of all 3 works, plus Andrew’s Piano Sonata No 1 (described in my blog post entitled ‘The Premiere Performances of Andrew Downes' Works for Solo Piano’), on 2 CDs entitled Messen und Sonaten and Schlosskonzert.
+The Vienna Horn Association subsequently commissioned a Suite for 6 Horns and a Sonata for Horn & Piano from Andrew (I write about this in my blog post entitled ‘The Premiere Performances of Works for Solo Oboe, Clarinet, Horn & Trumpet with Piano’) and in February 2001 they made recordings of all 3 works, plus Andrew’s Piano Sonata No 1 (described in my blog post entitled ‘The Premiere Performances of Andrew Downes' Works for Solo Piano’), on 2 CDs entitled Messen und Sonaten and Schlosskonzert!
 The Sonata for 4 Horns was performed by Roland Fritsch, Suzanne Langor, James Lowe and Roland Horvath.
 These 4 players were joined by Jonathan Sharp and Michael Sollner, conducted by Franz Sollner, for the Suite for 6 Horns.
 James Lowe himself and Anne Madison recorded the Sonata for Horn and Piano and Anne Madison the Piano Sonata No 1.
-The CD, on the Aricord label, was recorded in the Baumgarten Studios, Vienna, and produced by Joseph Kamykowsky.
+The CDs, on the Aricord label, were recorded in the Baumgarten Studios, Vienna, and produced by Joseph Kamykowsky.

 The Vienna Horn Society CDs: